I make functional stoneware pottery for everyday use!

 Please feel free to browse through the gallery.
 All Pinder Pottery is microwave, dishwasher, and oven safe.
 Each piece is fired to 2167 degrees at which time it vitrifies to a strong, non-porous surface; making it practical for everyday use.

-Don't forget to look at the Events tab for the Galena Studio Tour events where we welcome you to our open studios for demonstrations, tours, and light refreshments.
+Don't forget to look at the Events tab for the Twenty Dirty Hands event and the Galena Studio Tour events where we welcome you to our open studios for demonstrations, tours, and light refreshments.
 This is a unique opportunity to take a self-guided studio tour and meet the artists, see them work, and learn the story behind their artwork.

 I did not have a conscious decision in high school to have the dream of making pottery as a profession.
 As a young child, I made dough art, use oven fired sculpture clay.
 I even made sand sculpture using sand under swings in the localparks.
 I made hundreds of drawings, paintings and sculptures through high school and through college.